-The Office of Diversity, Inclusion & Belonging is committed to creating a safe and inclusive academic environment that reinforces the values of people from diverse backgrounds and life experiences.
+The Office of Diversity, Inclusion & Belonging is committed to creating a safe and inclusive academic environment that reinforces Jesuit values of people from diverse backgrounds and life experiences.

 We promote diversity within the School of Medicine through our various initiatives

-The Office of Diversity, Inclusion & Belonging actively pursues efforts to promote diversity within the School of Medicine through various pathway/pipeline programs and featured efforts.
+The Office of Diversity, Inclusion & Belonging actively pursues efforts to promote diversity within the School of Medicine through various pathway programs and featured efforts.

-The program invites 4th-12th grade first-generation, rural, Native American, and underrepresented students, learn about careers in the health field and the process of applying to medical school.
+The program invites 4th-12th grade first-generation, rural, Native American, socioeconomically disadvantaged, and underrepresented students, to learn about careers in the health field and the process of applying to medical school.